CristionD/LightingSORs/README.md

-# Surfaces of Rotation Lighting
+# Lighting Surfaces of Revolution
 ## Execution
 Clone the repository or download all the files, then open 'index.html'.